-14.1 Describe the enforcement powers of the data protection authority(ies):
+14.1 Describe the enforcement powers of the data protection authority(ies).

-Investigatory Power Civil/Administrative Sanction Criminal Sanction According to section 30 DSG 2000, the DSB is, in case it suspects a violation of a Data Controller's obligations vis- à-vis Data Subjects or in case of data applications subject to prior approval of the DSB, entitled to: require an explanation from the Data Controller; require the Data Controller to submit any documentation; and examine the Data Controller's compliance with its duties according to the DSG 2000, for example by investigating the premises of the Data Controller.
+Investigatory Power Civil/Administrative Sanction Criminal Sanction According to section 30 DSG 2000, the DSB is, in cases where it suspects a violation of a Data Controller's obligations vis-à- vis Data Subjects or in cases of data applications subject to prior approval of the DSB, entitled to: require an explanation from the Data Controller; require the Data Controller to submit any documentation; and examine the Data Controller's compliance with its duties according to the DSG 2000, for example, by investigating the premises of the Data Controller.
 The DSB may subsequently: Expressly prohibit the respective use of data or a data application.
 Issue recommendations to the Data Controller.
-Lodge a complaint with the respective criminal court or the respective authority ("Bezirksverwaltungsbehörde").
-Violation of the DSG 2000 can be sanctioned by an administrative fine of up to EUR 25,000; the competent authority for the decision upon the fine is the respective regional administrative authority "Bezirksverwaltungsbehörde".
+Lodge a complaint with the respective criminal court or the respective regional administrative authority ("Bezirksver- waltungsbehörde").
+Violation of the DSG 2000 can be sanctioned by an administrative fine of up to EUR 25,000; the competent authority for the decision upon the fine is the respective regional administrative authority ("Bezirksverw altungsbehörde").
 A Data Subject which claims that its data privacy rights have been violated by an individual or a private entity has the following civil remedies against the Data Controller: Right to forbearance and removal.
-Right to compensation for damages.
+Right to competent Civil Regional Court; a preliminary injunction also may be issued under facilitated conditions.
+If a Data Subject claims that its data privacy rights have been violated by an individual or a private entity has the following civil remedies against the Data Controller: Right to compensation for damages.
 The action has to be filed with the competent Civil Regional Court; a preliminary injunction also may be issued under facilitated conditions.
 If a Data Subject claims that its data privacy rights have been violated by a public entity, the DSB decides on such complaints.
-Generally, a complaint can be filed with the DSB if a Data Subject claims that its gight to information has been violated.
-The unlawful use of data e.g. by any Data Controller or Data Processor with the intention to enrich itself or a third party or to cause damage to third party or to cause damage to third parties is a criminal offence punishable by imprisonment for up to one year (section 51 DSG 2000).
-The Competent Authority is the Criminal (District) Court .
+Generally, a complaint can be filed with the DSB if a Data Subject claims that its right to information has been violated.
+The unlawful use of data e.g., by any Data Controller or Data Processor with the intention to enrich itself or a third party or to cause damage to third parties is a criminal offence punishable by imprisonment for up to one year (section 51 DSG 2000).
+The Competent Authority is the Criminal (District) Court.
 Please note that even attempted data breaches may be punished; and further, any data carrier or programmes as well as picture transmitting or recording devices, may be confiscated if they are linked to an offence.